BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Animations/CustomAnimations.md

 # **Terminology**

 - Template
-	- A given entity or race RootTemplate
+	- A given entities or races RootTemplate
 - Animationbank
 	- What holds an actual animations data
 - AnimationID
 	- An ID (UUID) you set for a given animation in its AnimationBank
 - MapKey
-	- A UUID go link up with an AnimationID to call
+	- A UUID go link up with an AnimationID to call the animation
 - AnimationSet
 	- A list of MapKey/AnimationID links
 - Waterfall
 	- A list of AnimationSets on a Template
 - AnimationSetOverride
 	- An On-Demand Override of the Waterfall by inserting an AnimationSet with a higher priority

 # **Creating Custom Animations**